Well, since then I've changed my mind and come to realise that there are huge advantages to being a Mormon in the UK.

 Weddings

-the dress I wore for the Temple sealing.
+Leaving the chapel after our wedding.
+Under the medieval coat-dress was the dress I wore for the Temple sealing. |

 So whereas US brides and grooms agonise over how to avoid offending their non-LDS family members if they want a Temple wedding, we get to do both.
 Roderic and I got married in our chapel.
 My non-LDS Dad walked me down the aisle and we were followed by my bridesmaids, two of whom were Sikh.
 Our non-LDS families were all in attendance and we had a traditional marriage service including the exchanging of rings.
 Then we all gathered in the Cultural Hall afterwards for the Reception (wedding breakfast) and early that same evening we and a few ward members travelled to the London Temple for our sealing.